 I am old enough to have experienced this (and I am talking the 1980’s and not the 1930’s).
 The traditional Cartesian teaching method (if you will) was that learners are tabula rasa and simply accepted knowledge as given by a teacher.
-I fondly remember (ok not that fondly) sessions whereby teachers literally stood at the front of a class and read from a text book for two hours without looking up.
+I fondly remember (ok not that fondly) sessions whereby teachers literally stood at the front of a class and read from a textbook for two hours without looking up.

-In this way the teacher imparts an exact representation of the bird to the learner.
+In this way, the teacher imparts an exact representation of the bird to the learner.
 Constructivism rejects this notion.
-Of course you could say that my example is a rank misrepresentation of traditional teaching methods and little more than bad teaching.
+Of course, you could say that my example is a rank misrepresentation of traditional teaching methods and little more than bad teaching.
 Indeed.

 Constructivist teaching method

-In this case the Frog teacher may well ask the fish to draw sketches of what they were imagining and then correct them when they went wrong.
+In this case, the Frog teacher may well ask the fish to draw sketches of what they were imagining and then correct them when they went wrong.
 The Frog teacher may well ask the learners to know the bird in terms of how they feel about themselves in some Fishy variant of anthropomorphism.

 The Fish learners will inexorably take a priori concepts inherent to cognition; awareness of physicality, awareness of the material world and impose it onto the bird.

-Even so the learners are to a larger or lesser extent constructing a social representation of a bird.
+Even so, the learners are to a larger or lesser extent constructing a social representation of a bird.
 It isn’t the material construction of a bird as it exactly is (we do not have the sensory perception or inherent cognition to do that).
-So ultimately whatever teaching method is used to teach the concept of the bird it used ends up with a social conceptualisation of a bird.
+So ultimately whatever teaching method is used to teach the concept of the bird is used ends up with a social conceptualisation of a bird.